Jayachamarajendra Wadiyar: Early life

 Jayachamarajendra Wadiyar was born on 18 July 1919 at Mysore Palace as the only son and the last child of Yuvaraja Kanteerava Narasimharaja Wadiyar and Yuvarani Kempu Cheluvajamanni.
 He had three elder sisters: Princesses Vijaya Devi, Sujayakantha Devi, and Jayachamundi Devi.

+Prince Jayachamarajendra Wadiyar's basic education was arranged at the Royal School, Mysore, where he was a classmate of renowned Kannada writer and film maker Chaduranga.
+The young Prince was taught Sanskrit and Kannada by teachers like Maha Asthan Vidwan Motaganahalli Ramasesha Sastri, who also conducted his Upanayana (sacred thread investiture) and Aksharabhyasa ceremonies at the Mysore Palace.